MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/setting-up-fiscal-integration-for-retail-channel.md

 - The subscription of events and transactions to fiscal registration is predefined in the fiscal document provider.
 - The fiscal document provider is also responsible for identifying the fiscal connector that is used for fiscal registration.
 It matches the connector functional profiles that are included in the fiscal connector group that is specified for the current step of the fiscal registration process with the connector technical profile that is assigned to the hardware profile of the Hardware station that the POS is paired to.
 - The fiscal document provider uses the data mapping settings from the fiscal document provider configuration to transform transaction/event data such as taxes and payments while a fiscal document is generated.
-- When the fiscal document provider generates a fiscal document, the fiscal connector can either send it to the fiscal device as is, or parse it and transform it into a sequence of commands of the device application programming interface (API), depending on how the communication is handled.
+- When the fiscal document provider generates a fiscal document, the fiscal connector can either send it to the fiscal device as is, or parse it and transform it into a sequence of commands of the device API, depending on how the communication is handled.

 ### Set up registers with fiscal registration restrictions